Blair1233/Class24/1-Lesson-Plans/10-Cryptography/2/activities/13_Generating_Hashes/solved/readme.md

   - Run `cd /Alphabet_Bandit_Investigation_Reports/backup`.

-- Create a single hash file for all of the files:
+- Create a hash for each of the files in the directory and save this to a single file:

   - `md5sum * > hashes`